MttArmstrong/testing-new-framework/_episodes/07-collaboration.md

 1. During training, what code has been ingested?
 How do the licenses of the code affect what is produced?
 2. If you want to refine an LLM, what license is the model distributed with?
-3. If I use code from an LLM, what attribution does it need and will it affect my license?
+3. If I use code generate by an LLM, what attribution does it need and will it affect my license?

 ### Ingested code